-On November 24, 2016, we entered into an agreement (the "Off-Coal Agreement") with the Government of Alberta on transition payments for the cessation of coal-fired emissions from the Keephills 3, Genesee 3 and Sheerness coal-fired plants on or before December 31, 2030.
-Under the terms of the Off-Coal Agreement, we will receive annual cash payments of approximately \$37.4 million, net to the Corporation, commencing in 2017 and terminating in 2030.
-Receipt of the payments is subject to terms and conditions including the cessation of all coal-fired emissions in 2030.
-Other conditions include maintaining prescribed spending on investment and investment related activities in Alberta, maintaining a significant business presence in Alberta (including through the maintenance of prescribed employment levels), maintaining spending on programs and initiatives to support the communities surrounding the plants and the employees of the Corporation negatively impacted by the phase-out of coal generation, and the fulfillment of all obligations to affected employees.
+On November 24, 2016, we entered into an agreement (the "Off-Coal Agreement") with the Government of Alberta for transition payments in consideration for our cessation of coal-fired emissions from the Keephills 3, Genesee 3 and Sheerness coal-fired plants on or before December 31, 2030.
+Under the terms of the Off-Coal Agreement, we are entitled to receive annual cash payments of approximately \$37.4 million, net to the Corporation, commencing in 2017 and terminating in 2030.
+Our receipt of these payments is subject to our satisfaction of certain terms and conditions, including our cessation of all coal-fired emissions on or before December 31, 2030.
 The affected plants are not, however, precluded from generating electricity at any time by any method other than the combustion of coal.
-In July 2017, we received our first payment under the Off-Coal Agreement.